 Learn how to integrate the library into your online course

-The Education Commons offers general assistance for Faculty using the Blackboard Learning System.
+Please note: the Education Commons offers assistance for Faculty using Blackboard and other online learning management systems.

-The Library can provide help with linking to licensed full text resources from within Blackboard to help you honour copyright.
-See our How To Create Permanent Links section below or contact Mariana Jardim for assistance.
+The Library can provide help with linking to licensed full text resources from within your syllabus or online course, to help you honour copyright.
+See How To Create Simple Links below or contact Mariana Jardim for assistance.

-What are permanent links? (also referred to as durable or stable links)
+What are simple links? (also referred to as permanent, durable or stable links)

-A permanent link is a URL pointing to a specific article, journal or book.
-A permanent link remains unchanged indefinitely.
+A simple link is a URL pointing to a specific article, journal or book.
+It remains unchanged indefinitely.

-Make the course readings available to all the students by posting the links in Blackboard.
+- Make the course readings available to all the students by posting the links online.